A free trial is the best ways to get free Usenet access

 But is there a way to access Usenet for free?
 Well, kind of.
 You see, one of the main costs of accessing Usenet is a provider.
 This is what allows you to actually download the files you want.

-However, there are two ways to get a provider without paying: free Usenet servers and free trials of paid servers.
-This article will tell you everything you need to know about both.
+However, easily the best way to get a provider without paying: free Usenet trials of paid servers.
+This article will tell you everything you need to know.

 Best Free Usenet Trials